daormar/debasher/doc/design_doc_resident.md

    its other end outside the program, so that its owner reads it.
 A fifo tagged `--control` either has its other end outside, and its owner reads it, or is owned by the `Supervisor` and read by a node.
+3. The owner of a fifo defines it through an output option, except a tagged fifo fed from outside, which it defines through an input option.
+A fifo that a node reads from outside and that lacks its tag is refused by this rule.

-A fifo without a tag whose other end is outside is a business channel from its owner to someone outside the program, a node that writes its results out, and needs no check: by construction, every business channel that a node reads has its writer inside the program.
-A fifo that a node reads from outside and that lacks its tag is therefore taken for an output, and it is the ports from the engine (below) that catch it, when they disagree with the class.
+A fifo without a tag whose other end is outside is a business channel from its owner to someone outside the program, a node that writes its results out.

 A violation stops the load with an error that names the node or the fifo, and the rule.
 The check walks the fifos once; the registries it reads are already